openatv/WeatherInfo/README.txt

 WI.writereducedjson(filename)       # get reduced DICT & write reduced JSON-string as file WI.error                            # returns None when everything is OK otherwise a detailed error msg
 ---------------------------------------------------------------------------------------------------------
-Interactive call is also possible by setting WI.start(..., callback=None) # example: see 'def main(argv)'
+Interactive call is also possible by setting WI.start(..., callback=None) # example: see "def main(argv)"